UttamPanchasara/FlutterExamples/README.md

 ```

-- To implemented or fetch mentioned above refer this project's Example-1.
+- To implement or fetch data as mentioned above refer this project's Example-1.